 These days, I spend my time letterpress printing, designing and running Hungry Workshop – while Simon now runs his own business, Bone.Digital.
 As Hungry Workshop has matured and myself along with it, I’m finding more time for myself and our community.
 I’ve joined a women’s bowling team at The Keys, I lift weights with an amazing group of women at SeeChange, I read voraciously with my book club and, every summer, I fill the garden with as many tomato varieties as I can squeeze in.
 I’m also on a mission to bake the perfect gluten-free chocolate chip cookie.

-And how do you stay grounded?
+How do you stay grounded?

 You don’t do it all – you get help!
 My husband and I both run our own businesses, which gives us flexibility, but also means juggling separate commitments and outsourcing where and when we can.